awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

 1. On the **Connection** tab, enter the following information from your RDS for PostgreSQL database:
    + For **Host**, enter the endpoint\.
 Use a format such as `PostgreSQL-endpoint.AWS-Region.rds.amazonaws.com`\.

-     If you're using an on\-premises Microsoft Active Directory from a Windows client, then you need to connect using a special endpoint\.
+     If you're using an on\-premises Microsoft Active Directory from a Windows client, then you need to connect using a specialized endpoint\.
 Instead of using the Amazon domain `rds.amazonaws.com` in the host endpoint, use the domain name of the AWS Managed Active Directory\.

      For example, suppose that the domain name for the AWS Managed Active Directory is `corp.example.com`\.
 Then for **Host**, use the format `PostgreSQL-endpoint.AWS-Region.corp.example.com.`
    + For **Port**, enter the assigned port\.